 Last year was an amazing experience, and we can't wait to come back for more.
 Join us to hear talks from leading open source developers, web operations experts, and associated thought leaders.
 Find out which tools and techniques are in use at some of the largest web architectures in the world.

 Because you care about the tools that you work with.
 You're an artisan within your team and you want to improve the monitoring toolkit.
 Oh, and because you understand that #monitoringlove isn't just a bespoke laptop sticker.

 You know it!
 Portland in June is probably one of the most amazing cities in the world.
 Besides being a fantastic tech city, Portland, OR has some of the best food, coffee, and culture around.

 Share your work at Monitorama.
 Tell us about your open source project, the interesting failures and successes you've encountered in production, or how we're doing it all wrong.
 We're looking for 30-minute talks for our single-track sessions, 45-minute workshops on monitoring tools and techniques, and 5-minute lightning talks on whatevs.

 We'll continue to accept submissions until 00:00 UTC Feb 1, 2015.
 We'll select proposals by Feb 15, 2015 and notify the submitters.
-Speakers of accepted talks will receive free registration to the event.
+Speakers of accepted session or workshop talks will receive free registration to the event.
 You may submit as many proposals as you'd like.

 All fields with an (*) asterisk are required.
 We don't require your Twitter or GitHub handles, but we'd love to include them on your badge.